 Unfortunately, today's safety and health regulations prohibit bathing in the baths of the APX.

 All text signs in the park and the museum have recently been completed with texts in English and Dutch.
-The APX also offers guided tours and hands-on courses in English, Dutch, French and Hungarian.
+The APX also offers guided tours and hands-on courses in English, Dutch, French, Hungarian and Arabic.
 Hearing impaired visitors can ask to be accompanied by a sign language interpreter.
 Please inform us about any special requests prior to your visit.

 The Roman reconstructions provide shelter from the rain.
 Other interesting retreats – not only on a rainy day - are the house of Roman Games, the restaurant, the Hostel, the pavilion and last but not least the LVR-RömerMuseum.